Security Policy

 An asset is something of value for Rocket.Chat such as, but not limited to, information itself, a device, intellectual property.

-This policy cover important security aspects and guidelines that help rocketeers to protect and avoid any misuse of company owned assets.
+Asset Management policy cover important security aspects and guidelines that help rocketeers to protect and avoid any misuse of company owned assets.

 Cryptography is the practice of securing information by transforming it into an unreadable format, which can only be understood by those who have the key to unlock it.
 Cryptography is used in various applications, such as secure communication, digital signatures, and data protection.